This document explains the basics of RPC policies in Qubes. For more information, see Qrexec: command execution in VMs.

 Therefore, parsing will always stop at this rule, and no rules below it will ever be evaluated.

-All together, the three rules we added say that all VMs tagged with “work” are allowed to copy files to each other; however, they’re denied from copying files to other VMs (without the “work” tag), and other VMs (without the “work” tag) are denied from copying files to them.
-The fourth rule means that the user gets prompted for any situation not already covered.
+All together, the four rules we added say that all VMs tagged with “work” are allowed to copy files to each other; however, they’re denied from copying files to other VMs (without the “work” tag), and other VMs (without the “work” tag) are denied from copying files to them.
+The fifth rule means that the user gets prompted for any situation not already covered.

 Further details about how this system works can be found in Qrexec: command execution in VMs.